APayerl/VlcjWind/README.md

 ## License ##

-VlcjWind is provided under the GPL, version 3 or later.
+VlcjWind is provided under the GPL, version 3 or later.<br/>
 No other licens possible since Vlcj is GPLv3+.